maestrogamboa/Interpreter-POC/README.md

 The interprataton Audio gets converted fron Video/Webm format to WAV to it can be transformed into text by Google Speech to Text Service via API. \
 The generated text and the sentence to interpret from the video, are used to validate the interpretation by using VertexAI to prompt Google Gemini-1.5-pro-preview.

+# for this projet you will need to install:
+Node.js and npm
+Docker Desktop

 # API
 This section is for the backend portion of the app